 The Dinner Surprise

-It made enough that we have some for another meal and it should freeze perfectly well.
+It made enough that we have some for another meal and freezes perfectly.
+It will store in the freezer for 2 – 3 months.

 Strawberry Gazpacho